 CLRD was responsible for 147,101 deaths, a total of 5.6 percent of all total deaths in 2015.
 It refers to a group of lung diseases that can cause breathing-related issues, including bronchitis, emphysema and asthma.
 Tobacco smoke is the main factor in the development of this disease, and risk can be reduced by quitting smoking and avoiding secondhand smoke, air pollution, chemical fumes and dust.

 136,053 deaths occurred as a result of accidents in 2015, accounting for 5.2 percent of all deaths.
-Accidents can include car crashes, and the risk can be lowered by maintaining knowledge of road safety, using seat belts and avoiding driving while intoxicated.
+Accidents include car crashes, gun violence and accidents, and falls, and the risk can be lowered by maintaining knowledge of road safety, using seat belts and avoiding driving while intoxicated.
 Falls are a major cause of injury and death among seniors, and are a significant cause of ER visits.

 Strokes were responsible for 133,033 deaths in 2015, a total of 5.1 percent of all deaths.
 Strokes, or cerebrovascular diseases, result when the blood doesn’t supply enough oxygen to the brain.
 This can lead to strokes, transient ischemic attack, subarachnoid hemorrhage and vascular dementia.
 The risk increases with age and is more prevalent in the southeast.
 Getting immediate treatment is the most important factor in controlling a stroke so that permanent brain damage is avoided.
 High blood pressure, high cholesterol and smoking are big risk factors for stroke.
 Patients can also make lifestyle changes, such as eating a healthy diet, getting exercise, limiting alcohol consumption, staying hydrated and managing diabetes.